mreetz/bird-call-detector/README.md

 ### 4. Create a RAM Disk for Temporary Audio

+This step is added to lower the number of writes to the Raspberry Pi SD Card.
+Let's use RAM instead.

 ```bash
 sudo mkdir -p /mnt/ramdisk
 sudo mount -t tmpfs -o size=128m tmpfs /mnt/ramdisk